Connective Bieberbach groups: Connective Bieberbach groups

-14pt \textbf{Proof of Corollary~\ref{cor:cyclic}}
+14pt \textbf{Proof of Corollary~\ref{cor}}\quad

+(a) A connective Bieberbach group is poly-$\Z$ by Theorem~\ref{thm:char} and hence its quotient $D$ must be solvable.

-Let $\G$ be the class of all finite cyclic groups.
-Then $\GG$ consists of groups isomorphic to iterated semidirect products $((\Z/{m_1}\rtimes \Z/{m_2})\rtimes \cdots )\rtimes \Z/{m_r}$, with $(m_i, m_j)$ coprime for $i\neq j$ and $m_i\neq 0$.
-Let $G$ be a Bieberbach group of dimension $k$ whose holonomy group $D$ is in $\GG$.
-We prove by induction on $k$ that $G$ is poly-$\Z$ and then apply Theorem~\ref{thm:char} to conclude that $G$ is connective.
+(b) Let $\G$ be the class of all finite groups whose Sylow subgroups are all cyclic.
+If $D$ is in $\G$, so are the normal subgroups and the quotients of $D$.
+We prove by induction on $k$ that a $k$-dimensional Bieberbach group with holonomy in $\G$ is poly-$\Z$ and then apply Theorem~\ref{thm:char} to conclude that $G$ is connective.
 If $k=1$ then $G\cong \Z$ and we are done.
 Suppose now that $k>1$.
-By assumption, $D$ belongs to the class $\GG$, and hence it is not primitive, as explained in Section~\ref{sec:2}.
+By assumption, $D$ belongs to the class $\G$, and hence it is not primitive, as explained in Section~\ref{sec:2}.
 Therefore $H_1(G,\Z)$ is not finite and as seen earlier in the proof of Theorem~\ref{thm:char}, $G\cong G' \rtimes \Z$ where $G'$ is a Bieberbach group of rank $k-1$.
 The following diagram with exact rows and columns